caisharo/bird-classifier/README.md

 * Tested mostly independently on our own Google accounts to save computation time while sharing some changes that seemed to work (not the most "scientific" but we were on a bit of a time crunch)
   * Ideally should have tested changes one at a time, but usually ended up not because we were a bit limited on time
 * Tested with both ResNet-18 and ResNet-50
+  * Both uploaded to GitHub here, but can also be found on Google Colab [here](https://colab.research.google.com/drive/1CMa1lWuyWFY6dw5YfLqPBt1nNpgLmdLr?usp=sharing) for the ResNet-18 version and [here](https://colab.research.google.com/drive/1y-TL3s2taJT9W0ltq3tDlx2-svQA0vGY?usp=sharing) for the ResNet-50 version.
   * Upon some research, we learned ResNet-50 has better accuracy without the worst computation time trade-off
     * Had to reduce batch size to fit on Colab GPU
   * Did a bit more experimenting with ResNet-18 as it was faster
+    * Got highest of 0.73900 on Kaggle
   * Increased image size from 128 to 256 - higher resolution should help pick out details
   * Normalized input images according to [documentation](https://pytorch.org/vision/stable/models.html)
     * Normalized input seemed to to work fine with ResNet-18, but not with ResNet-50 (or we made some sort of mistake along with it, but removing that part seemed to make it significantly better - went from 32% to 81% on Kaggle???)